-Our managing broker-dealer will receive (a) selling commissions of 5.0% of gross offering proceeds on the sale of Series A Bonds, (b) a managing broker-dealer fee of up to 1.00% of the gross proceeds of the offering, (c) a wholesaling fee of up to 1.00% of gross proceeds from the certain sales of the Bonds, and (d) a nonaccountable expense reimbursement of up to 1.25% of gross offering proceeds on the sale of Bonds.
+Our managing broker-dealer will receive (a) selling commissions of 5.00% of gross offering proceeds on the sale of the Bonds, (b) a managing broker-dealer fee of up to 1.00% of the gross proceeds of the offering, (c) a wholesaling fee of up to 1.00% of gross proceeds from the certain sales of the Bonds, and (d) a nonaccountable expense reimbursement of up to 1.25% of gross offering proceeds on the sale of Bonds.
 We are not required to pay the wholesaling fee, but we may agree to pay the wholesaling fee to our managing broker-dealer for sales made by certain selling group members.
 Our managing broker-dealer may reallow all or a portion of selling commissions and the wholesaling fee to selling group members.
-The Series Ra Bonds will be sold solely to certain purchasers, including those purchasing through a registered investment advisor.
-See "Plan of Distribution - Series Ra Bond Eligibility."
-We will not pay selling commissions on the sale of Series Ra Bonds; however, we will pay a managing broker-dealer fee and a wholesaling fee and may pay nonaccountable expense reimbursements of up to 1.25% on such sales.

 Kevin Kennedy and Raymond Davis, each an officer and member of the board of managers of the manager of our Sponsor, are registered as an associated person of our managing broker-dealer.
 As a result, they may be paid all or a part of any selling commission or wholesaling fee resulting from Bonds sold directly by them or through certain selling group members.
 Total underwriting compensation to be received by or paid to participating FINRA member broker-dealers, including commissions, managing broker-dealer fee, wholesaling fee, and nonaccountable expense reimbursement will not exceed 10.0% of proceeds raised with the assistance of those participating FINRA member broker-dealers.

 Set forth below are tables indicating the estimated compensation and expenses that will be paid in connection with the offering to our managing broker-dealer.
-The tables below do not take into account any sales of Series Ra Bonds.

-Offering: Per Series A Bond Maximum Offering Amount

-Price to public: \$1,000.00 \$35,000,000

-Less selling commissions: \$50.00 \$1,750,000

-Less managing broker-dealer fee: \$10.00 \$350,000

-Less expense reimbursement \$12.50 \$437,500

-Less wholesaling fee: \$10.00 \$350,000

-Remaining Proceeds: \$917.50 \$32,112,500
+Offering: Per Series A Bond Maximum Offering Amount Price to public: \$ 1,000.00 \$75,000,000 Less selling commissions: \$ 50.00 \$ 3,750,000 Less managing broker-dealer fee: \$ 10.00 \$ 750,000 Less expense reimbursement \$ 12.50 \$ 937,500 Less wholesaling fee: \$ 10.00 \$ 750,000 Remaining Proceeds: \$ 917.50 \$68,812,500